Dangerous Driving Solicitors

 Any driving offence will take a significant amount of time and effort to get through, so we can not be more insistent that you contact us as soon as possible so we can make it as smooth and painless as possible.

-How long does it take to complete the process?
+How long does the court process take?

 Depending on the complexity of the case (the amount of evidence, the severity of injuries caused, other simultaneous offences, etc.), your case could take more or less time to work through.